 Count of real-time extra orders - Number of extra orders placed simultaneously as soon as the first order was placed.

-Buying coins for commission - If you don’t have enough base currency in your balance to fulfill an order, the crypto bot will buy additional coins to cover the commission (equivalent of 5 USD).
+Buying coins for commission - If you don’t have enough base currency in your balance to fulfil an order, the crypto bot will buy additional coins, to cover the commission (equivalent of 5 USD).
 If this option is turned off, make sure you have enough coins to cover the commission.
-Insufficient commission funds will result the deal freeze as the bot will not be able to sell the same amount of coins it initially bought.
+Insufficient commission funds will result in the deal freeze as the bot will not be able to sell the same amount of coins it initially bought.